darkn3rd/script-tut/README.md

      * print all arguments in order
      * print all arguments in reverse order
 11. Parameters
-   * pass a single parameter
+   * explicit number of parameters
      * example: shows controlling decimal precision
-   * pass unlimited parameters
+   * variable number of parameters
 12. Function
    * return integer
    * return string